uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 - [Delete Dividends Income](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-income-received-api/2.0/oas/page#tag/Dividends-Income/paths/~1individuals~1income-received~1dividends~1{nino}~1{taxYear}/delete)
 - [Delete a UK Dividends Income Annual Summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-income-received-api/2.0/oas/page#tag/UK-Dividends-Income/paths/~1individuals~1income-received~1uk-dividends~1{nino}~1{taxYear}/delete)

-### Foreign Income
+### Foreign income

 Foreign income is any income earned outside England, Wales, Scotland and Northern Ireland.
 The Channel Islands and the Isle of Man are classed as foreign.

 Customers might need to pay UK income tax on their foreign income.
 This includes wages if they work outside the UK, foreign investment income and income from pensions held outside the UK.
 For more information about tax on foreign income, refer to [Tax on foreign income (GOV.UK)](https://www.gov.uk/tax-foreign-income).

-Customers can use their software to submit information about foreign earnings and unremittable foreign income.
+Customers can use their software to submit information about foreign earnings and unremittable foreign income at any time during the tax year.
 The software can use the following endpoints to enable customers to:

 - [Create and Amend Foreign Income](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-income-received-api/2.0/oas/page#tag/Foreign-Income/paths/~1individuals~1income-received~1foreign~1{nino}~1{taxYear}/put)
 - [Retrieve Foreign Income](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-income-received-api/2.0/oas/page#tag/Foreign-Income/paths/~1individuals~1income-received~1foreign~1{nino}~1{taxYear}/get)
 - [Delete Foreign Income](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-income-received-api/2.0/oas/page#tag/Foreign-Income/paths/~1individuals~1income-received~1foreign~1{nino}~1{taxYear}/delete)

-### Insurance Policies Income
+### Insurance policies income

 Income from insurance policies is any chargeable gains from UK life insurance policies.
 This includes cash or other benefits received on a full or part surrender of a policy, a policy matured or brought to an end by the death of the life insured, the sale or assignment of a UK policy, or part of a policy.
 For more information about insurance policies income tax, refer to [Insurance Policyholder Taxation Manual (GOV.UK)](https://www.gov.uk/hmrc-internal-manuals/insurance-policyholder-taxation-manual).

-Customers can use their software to submit different types of insurance policies income.
+Customers can use their software to submit different types of insurance policies income at any time during the tax year.
 This includes information about life insurance policies, capital redemption policies, life annuities, voided ISAs, and foreign policies.

 The software can use the following endpoints to enable customers to: